yannvanhalewyn/yannvanhalewyn/README.md

 Passionate about product development, I offer a wide spectrum of knowledge, experience and skills.
 From infrastructure to UI/UX, from conception to released product, I provide value every step of the way.

 I love untangling complexity to create simple solutions that just work.
 For me the best code isn't just functional, it feels right to use.
+I see an art form in building well-structured and documented codebases where the code requires minimal knowledge transfer for collaboration.

 I bring genuine empathy and intuition to every project, always thinking about the real people on the other side of the screen and how I can make their day a little easier.

 ---